innodatalabs/lxmlx/README.md

 4. When implemented right, event stream uses limited memory, independent of the size of the XML document.
 Even huge XML documents can be transformed quickly using small amount of RAM.

+5. XML events are JSON-serializable and can be easily saved/loaded or transported over the wire.

 ## Well-formed event stream